Beware Greeks Bearing Gifts - Buy AT&T Instead

 Co-produced with PendragonY

 One of the mainstays of an income investor's portfolio always has been government bonds.
 And not just bonds from the U.S. government, but from Germany, other European governments, and developed counties in general.
 Back a few years ago, everyone surely remembers the consternation in the bond markets about the troubles the Greek government was having.
-Eventually, that was resolved and Greece did not default on their bonds.
+Eventually, that was resolved, and Greece did not default on their bonds.
 In fact, they got bailed out by the other EU countries, primarily Germany.
-As the chart below shows, an income investor could get a pretty high yield on Euro-denominated Greek government bonds less than four-years-ago.
+As the chart below shows, an income investor could get a pretty high yield on Euro-denominated Greek government bonds less than four years ago.

 Source: Financial Times

 But look at what has happened to the yield on Greek bonds lately.
 Yes, the Greek economy is doing well today, but its overall debt is 180% of its GDP.
-Clearly, the market thinks that if any trouble arises again, Germany will again ride to the rescue.
-But its investors hungry for yield, when safer euro-zone bonds have very low and even negative rates, that has led to Greek bonds with a yield that recently fell below 1%.
+Clearly, the market thinks that, if any trouble arises again, Germany will again ride to the rescue.
+But its investors are hungry for yield, when safer eurozone bonds have very low and even negative rates, that has led to Greek bonds with a yield that recently fell below 1%.

 And as this YChart shows, it is not just European bonds that have low yields.
 Even 10-Year US Treasuries are trading with a yield below 1.5%.
 The last couple of days have seen the rate drop as low as 1.3%.
 Safety for the income investor seems very expensive today.